lumarel/ee-default/README.md

-# AWX custom Execution Environment - default
+# AWX custom Execution Environment

-An Ansible execution environment for a private AWX - default set.
+This repo builds several costumized Ansible execution environments tailored for special needs.
 This repo got forked from the ansible/awx-ee repo.

 ## Build the image locally